Gen3 - Hardware - Hydraulic Cylinder Porting Instructions

 12. Plug the entrance of the valve to keep foreign particles from entering.

-13. Remove the anodising off the fitting and tack weld the fitting in the correct position.
+13. Remove the anodizing off the fitting and tack weld the fitting in the correct position.

 14. Fully weld the fitting as required.

-15. After the block has cooled down (from welding), paint the valve block in black colour.
+15. After the block has cooled down (from welding), paint the valve block in black color.

 16. Refit the counterbalance valve and tighten.